chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 Helping customers understand their energy usage is critical for several reasons: 1) customers are able to comprehend how usage impacts their bill 2) comprehension drives greater trust and NPS for the brand and decreases operating costs for support tickets 3) provides actionable data for consumers to reduce their energy footprint.

 The below visual comps illustrate a few ideas that we generated during our engagement.
 Panel 1 shows how integrating 3rd party weather data could show the **external environmental impact** on energy usage.
-Panel 2 helps consumers understand their energy usage over time through **historical use trend charts**.
+Panel 2 helps consumers understand their energy usage over time through **historical usage visualizations**.
 Panel 3 goes a level deeper, showing **daily energy usage insights.**

 ![AGL-Understand-My-Energy-Detail.jpg](/media/AGL-Understand-My-Energy-Detail.jpg)